Download File Attachments from Captured Sessions

 To download attachments from a captured session, do the following:

-1. On the top navigation bar, click Analyze, and then click File Reconstruction Dashboard.
+- On the , click Analyze, and then click File Reconstruction Dashboard.